 Category = "6"

 Case Else 'This includes H and W, spaces, punctuation, etc.

 The same VBA code after compilation with VBA Compiler

-As you can see that content of the VBA function bodies is moved to the compiled DLL file and substituted by calls of DLL functions.
+As you can see that the content of the VBA functions is moved to the compiled DLL file and substituted by the calls of DLL functions.

-Private function ‘Category’ is moved into DLL and is not shown in VBA code after compilation.
+Private function ‘Category’ is moved into the DLL and is not shown in VBA code after compilation.